TrendingTechnology/Object-Detection_MobileNetv3-EfficientDet-YOLO/artifacts/README.md

 Jupyter Lab will be accessible at 0.0.0.0:8888 and you can run notebooks for inference (in ./artifacts/) for each model.

-**NB**: make sure to download models artifacts for each model (uncomment cell where the model is downloaded).
+**NB**: make sure to download models artifacts for each model (uncomment cell where the model weights are downloaded).

 ## Models